- Search The Registry

 - Creating Support

 *Sonny Simmons was born on this date in 1933.
 He was a Black jazz musician.

-Huey "Sonny" Simmons was born in Sicily Island, Louisiana.
+Huey "Sonny" Simmons was born on Sicily Island, Louisiana.
 He grew up in Oakland, California, where he began playing the English horn (Simmons and Vinny Golia are among the few musicians to play the instrument in a jazz context).
-At age 16 he took up the alto saxophone, which became his primary instrument.
+At 16, he took up the alto saxophone, his primary instrument.
 Simmons played primarily in an avant-garde style, often delving into free jazz.
-His (then) wife, Barbara Donald, played trumpet on several of his early records, including his ESP-Disk titles Staying on the Watch and Music from the Spheres; Arhoolie title Manhattan Egos, and Contemporary titles Rumasuma and the double album Burning Spirits.
+His (then) wife, Barbara Donald, played trumpet on several early records, including his ESP-Disk titles Staying on the Watch and Music from the Spheres, Arhoolie title Manhattan Egos, and Contemporary titles Rumasuma and the double album Burning Spirits.

 His revival in the mid-1990s was marked by two albums, Ancient Ritual and American Jungle, for Quincy Jones's Qwest Records, along with appearances in European jazz festivals such as the Moers Festival and Saalfelden Jazz Festival.
 He has since remained a regular performer at European festivals.
 From 2000, he was co-leader of The Cosmosamatics with reed player Michael Marcus.
 Sonny Simmons died on April 6, 2021.